ioBanker/docs.bitshares.build/LP-inv.md

 The pool-token holder earns the pool-taker and pool-withdraw fee.

-## How much does a Liquiditity Pool earn?
+## How much does a Liquidity Pool earn?

 The total earning is highly dependent on:
 - Taker fee